HefnySco/andruav_ap_wiki/source/de-software-installation.rst

 Make sure you have a Raspberry-PI board with `Raspberry PI OS Lite (Legacy) <https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2022-01-28/2022-01-28-raspios-buster-armhf-lite.zip>`_ installed on it.
 This is important to have access to camera if you choose to run Camera Module.
 In case of using Bullseye-64 then enable Legacy Camera using raspi-config.

+If you are running Bullseye, use raspi-config to enable "Legacy Camera support".

 Open `Drone-Engage WebSite <https://www.droneengage.com>`_ and select `"Download Application" <https://cloud.ardupilot.org/downloads>`_ .
 |
 Download the appropriate binary for your board and version.
 |
-Copy files to youe home folder in the board.
+Copy files to your home folder in the board.
 |

 Copy downloaded file to your raspberry using the following command:

 .. code-block:: bash

-   scp ./latest.zip  pi@raspberry_pi_ip_address:.
+   scp ./(the name of the file you downloaded).zip  pi@raspberry_pi_ip_address:.
 |